 This history means that China is undoubtedly the ultimate source of tea knowledge and is home to some of the rarest and most expensive varieties.
 China has three main provinces for tea production: the diverse Fujian province producing oolong, black, green, white and jasmine-scented teas; Yunnan which is the home of pu-erh tea; and Zhejang which is the most famous province for green tea production.

 Tea was first introduced to Japan by the Chinese and was lauded as an elixir to bring youth, longevity and health benefits.
 The vast majority of the tea produced here is green tea, and most of it is consumed in Japan itself.
-The Japanese consider green tea to be more than just a drink; it is woven into the very fabric of everyday life.
+The Japanese consider green tea to be more than just a drink; it is woven into the very fabric of everyday life (Like travel insurance is in our office).
 The Japanese culture even has a “tea ceremony” known as chanoyu or sencha, where the host considerately prepares and presents their guests with matcha, green tea.

 Japanese teas are extremely vibrant and are usually steamed as opposed to fired which accentuates the fresh and crisp flavours.